 - Type your formula.
 Depending on the data, Sheets may give you the formula list and/or range for you.

 Best Google Sheets Formulas

-If you’ve been manually counting cells in Google Sheets every time, Then COUNTIF formula can complete your work easily in a single line of code.
+If you’ve been manually counting cells in sheets every time, Then the COUNTIF formula can complete your work easily in a single line of code.

 Formula: =COUNTIF(range, criteria)

-For example, I have lots of product on my sheet and I want to count how many products prices are above $800 – I’d enter:
+For example, I have lots of products on my sheet and I want to count how many products prices are above $800 – I’d enter: